pwhittlesea/pwhittlesea.github.com/content/fiction/12-days-of-short-stories-17.md

 ---
 title: "Twelve Days of Short Stories - Day 17"
 date: 2024-12-17 21:43:00 +0000
-last_modified_at: 2025-04-27T11:49:52+00:00
-excerpt: A short story based on the prompt 'jam'
+summary: A short story based on the prompt 'jam'
+series: ["12 of Short Stories - 2024"]
+series_order: 9
 ---

-This is the eighth of a series of short stories I am writing this December.\
-[Click here]({% post_url 2024-11-24-12-days-of-short-stories %}) to read the explanation of why I'm writing them.
-{: .notice--info}

-**Interview of 'Sally Rivers', Mar 14<sup>th</sup> 2034.
+**Interview of 'Sally Rivers', Mar 14^th^ 2034.
 As follows:**

 I was driving home for Christmas, listening to 'Driving Home for Christmas', is that ironic?